 1. The degree to which the proposed dissertation addresses the priority areas established by the Foundation as listed in this announcement.

 2. The overall methodological quality of the proposed research project.
 Please note: qualitative and quantitative methods are both valuable scientific approaches.
-The evaluation of a proposal will be based on the soundness of the methodological choices made in order to most effectively answer the research questions.
+The evaluation of a proposal will be based on the soundness of the methodological choices made to most effectively answer the research questions.

 3. The potential significance the study has for building knowledge in and strengthening EMDR practice

 4. The feasibility of the proposed study and the applicant’s ability to complete it promptly.